-Take advantage of our free downloadable lessons on U.S. elections.
+Take advantage of our free downloadable lessons.
 You can find useful classroom resources – often created by students for other students — related to our current elections on our Elections page.
-Register at https://kidsvotingusa.org/curriculum for access to free lessons and curriculum that are aligned with the National Core Standards, the North Carolina Essential Standards, and the National Curriculum Standards for Social Studies.
+New K-12 educator lesson plans will be available soon.
 Looking for a specific lesson or topic?
 Contact us and we can help.

 Let us know if we can help you bring elected officials or local leaders into your classroom to give students a first-hand experience who leads our local and state governments.

 Please join Kids Voting Durham from 10 am-1 pm tomorrow, January 21, 2019 at Northgate Mall for our “I Have a Dream Booth” at the MomsRising MLK Day Celebration.
 We are grateful for the beautiful dreams Martin Luther King, Jr. had for our country and people, and we want to know about your dreams for your community!
 Kids Voting volunteers from Partners for Youth Opportunity and Durham Social Services will be on hand to help you share your dream with Durham.
 Can’t make it to Northgate Mall?
 Download the KVD “I Have a Dream” coloring sheet HERE or make your own and share it with Kids Voting Durham on Facebook, Instagram @kidsvotingdurham, Twitter @kidsvotingdurha or, by email at email@example.com.
 We will add your dream to our gallery and share it with the rest of Durham and our elected officials.